1. What made you want to become a pilot?

 Passengers who stand up early and start queuing to get on the plane when clearly they have an allocated seat and will be called forward in due course!
 Those who stand and argue with the crew over a bag which is too large to go on as hand luggage or some other mundane notion and hold up the queue trying to get on board.
 And the passengers who are rude to the crew and think they should have special treatment for no reason.
 Read more: 13 Most Annoying Plane Passengers.

-Read more in our Confessions series:
+Liked this?
+Read more in our Confessions Series:

 We separate more flying facts from flying fiction and bring you the truths of air travel in the Skyscanner travel podcast.